 If you don’t know where cities in Italy are, physical maps and Google Maps will help.

-Speed limits shown in Google Maps directions are relatively new here and are often inaccurate.
+Speed limits shown in Google Maps directions are not always accurate.
 Follow the general speed limit rules (see below), unless you see a sign posted with a different speed.

 Italian Driving Laws